saurabhacellere/hadoop/hadoop-tools/hadoop-azure-datalake/src/site/markdown/troubleshooting_adl.md

 ADL SDK will by default attempt to create secure socket connections over OpenSSL as they provide significant performance improvements over Https.
-If there are runtime issues, SDK will default connections over Default_JSE.
+If there are runtime issues, SDK will default connections over Default_JSSE.
 This can be overridden with the hadoop property `adl.ssl.channel.mode`.
-Possible values for this config are OpenSSL, Default_JSE and Default (default).
+Possible values for this config are OpenSSL, Default_JSSE and Default (default).
-Setting the config to OpenSSL or Default_JSE will try the connection to only that mode.
+Setting the config to OpenSSL or Default_JSSE will try the connection to only that mode.